MrDrMcCoy/bblib/README.md

 - `SCRIPT_NAME`
   - Description: The name of the script that will appear in the header of all log lines.
   - Default: "${0}"
+- `THREADS`
+  - Description: Integer to control the number of background jobs to allow at once.
+  - Default: 8

 ## Resources